 Only the parent and/or legal guardian with “rights to records” and/or “educational guardianship” can enroll students.

 - What is Online Enrollment?

 Online enrollment is an online application that parents and guardians must use to enroll their children at the beginning of every school year (enrollment starts in early August prior to the school year start).
-After completing online enrollment, new students to the Madison Metropolitan School District (MMSD) must go to their school on its assigned enrollment day and bring with them the printed verification page.
-Continuing students may qualify for paperless enrollment.
+After completing online enrollment, new students to the Madison Metropolitan School District (MMSD) must schedule an appointment with their school in order to verify their student’s enrollment.